lakshmantgld/mongoDB-Atlas/README.md

 - ### One-to-Few

-An example of **One-to-Few** might be the addresses for a person.
-This is a good use case for embedding – you would put the addresses in an array inside of your Person object.
+An example of **One-to-Few** might be the `addresses for a person`.
+This is a good use case for **embedding** – you would put the addresses in an array inside of your Person object.
 Make a note, the maximum size of a mongoDB document is `16 MB`.

 ```js
 > db.person.findOne()